Ashley Madison: Guarantee

 Ashley Madison offered a guarantee that users will "find someone": "we GUARANTEE that you will successfully find what you're looking for or we'll give you your money back."
-In order to qualify, users had to purchase the most expensive package, send more expensive "priority" messages to 18 unique members each month for three months, send five Ashley Madison gifts per month, and engage in 60 minutes of paid chat per month.
+To qualify, users had to purchase the most expensive package, send more expensive "priority" messages to 18 unique members each month for three months, send five Ashley Madison gifts per month, and engage in 60 minutes of paid chat per month.
 Compounding the problem is that "more men than women use the service, with the disparity increasing as they advance in age", and "Men seek sex, while women seek passion."
 A page on Ashley Madison, entitled "Is Ashley Madison a scam?
 Is Ashley Madison a fraud?" addressed some of these issues in an attempt to win over prospective customers and teach them best practices for using the site.

 Segal and Millership phased out the guarantee feature on July 5, 2016.
-It no longer appears on the company website, advertising or promotion.
+It no longer appears on the company website, advertising, or promotion.

 Fake female bot accounts

 According to Annalee Newitz, editor-in-chief of Gizmodo, who has analyzed the 2015 leaked data, Ashley Madison had over 70,000 bots sending fake female messages to male users.
-She had previously released an analysis purporting to show that only a minuscule proportion (12,000 out of 5.5 million) of registered female accounts were used on a regular basis, but she has subsequently disavowed this analysis, saying that from the data released there is no way of determining how many women actually used the service.
-Newitz noted a clause in the terms of service which states that "many profiles are for 'amusement only'".
+They had previously released an analysis purporting to show that only a minuscule proportion (12,000 out of 5.5 million) of registered female accounts were used on a regular basis, but they have subsequently disavowed this analysis, saying that from the data released there is no way of determining how many women actually used the service.
+Newitz noted a clause in terms of service which states that "many profiles are for 'amusement only'".

-In 2012, a former employee claimed in a lawsuit that she was requested to create thousands of fake female accounts attractive to male customers, resulting in repetitive stress injury.
-The case was settled out of court.
+In 2012, the company was sued by former employee Doriana Silva, who stated that in preparation for the launch of the company's Portuguese-language website, she was assigned to create over a thousand bogus member profiles within three weeks to attract paying customers and that this caused her to develop repetitive strain injury.
+The lawsuit claimed that Silva "developed severe pain in her wrists and forearms", and had been unable to work since 2011.
+The company countersued, alleging fraud.
+The company claimed that Silva had been photographed jet-skiing, an unlikely activity for someone who had suffered severe injury to the hands and forearms.
+Ashley Madison later alleged further that Silva had kept confidential documents and sought to retrieve them.
+In 2015, the Ontario Superior Court dismissed the case without costs, a result with which Avi Weisman, vice-president and general counsel for Avid Life Media, said the company was "very pleased".
+The Independent reported that the lawsuit was settled out of court and the company denied that Silva had created any fake accounts.

 In July 2016, CEO Rob Segal and newly appointed President James Millership told Reuters that the company had phased out bots by late 2015.
-Segal shared an independent report by EY (Ernst & Young) which verified the phase-out.
+Segal shared an independent report by EY (Ernst & Young), which verified the phase-out.